AbdulRB/WhatsThat-App/README.md

 ## Description

-This is a mobile application which utilizes the react native framework and javascript to allow users to control home appliances remotely.
-The app makes use of Bluetooth and a server connection to provide users with two different means of connecting to devices.
-The project also contains a hardware module consisting of a Raspberry Pi and relay modules.
-When used together, any regular device can be made smart by wiring it to the relays attatched to the Pi.
-The intended use of this project is for users to add functionality to exisiting hardware by being able to control from their phone.
+This is a mobile application which utilizes the react native framework and javascript.
+WhatsThat allows users to communicate with each other.
+Users sign up for an account with WhatsThat and can then search for and add contacts and create chats with individuals or groups of contacts.
+The application makes use of a custom built API with 23 end-points, connecting to a existing back end server using HTTP Fetch requests.

 ## Authors